Little Lies: Background

+Release and commercial performance

-On its release, the single reached number one for four weeks on the US Billboard Adult Contemporary chart and number four on the Billboard Hot 100 in November 1987.
-To date, it is their most recent top-ten hit in the United States.
-The single also reached number five on the UK Singles Chart.
+"Little Lies" received 82 adds to playlists from radio stations reporting to Billboard for the week dated 29 August 1987, making it the second most added song that week.
+The single stayed at number one for four weeks on the US Billboard Adult Contemporary chart and number four on the Billboard Hot 100 in November 1987.
+It was the third of four US Top 20 hits (and highest charting) from Tango in the Night.
+It was the band's last top-ten hit in the US.

+In the UK, "Little Lies" was released in early September.
+The single reached number five on the UK Singles Chart, where it has since achieved 2× Platinum status.
 "Little Lies" continues to be played on radio stations as a classic hit of the late 1980s, along with "Everywhere" and "Seven Wonders", both of which are from Tango in the Night.
 "Little Lies" was also accompanied by a music video, filmed on a farm, in and around its rustic buildings and fields.

-The single was also available on the 12" single format, featuring an extended dance version, a dub version and its B-side, "Ricky", a non-album track penned by McVie and Buckingham.
+The single was also available on the 12" single format, featuring an extended dance version created by John Benitez, also known as Jellybean.
+In the UK, the 12" single peaked at No. 13 on the Twelve-Inch Single chart and No. 32 on the Top Dance Singles chart published by Music Week.
+The other B-sides included a dub version of "Little Lies" and the song "Ricky", a non-album track penned by McVie and Buckingham.
 A limited 12" picture disc was also released in the United Kingdom, and it was the first Fleetwood Mac single to be issued on the cassette single format.

+Critical reception

 Cash Box said that "McVie's songwriting ability combined with Lindsey Buckingham's production assistance provide a extremely likeable hit-to-be."
+Andrew Male of MOJO called "Little Lies" one of the two biggest highlights on Tango in the Night along with "Everywhere".
+Mike Mettler of Sound & Vision thought that the song gave "all three lead vocalists their due."
+The Guardian and Paste ranked "Little Lies" number 21 and number 29 respectively on their lists of the 30 greatest Fleetwood Mac songs.